DOMESTIC VIOLENCE DEFENSE ATTORNEY

 Unfortunately, for many people, the legal punishment for a crime of domestic violence may not sting as much as the responses and attitudes of family members, neighbors, and friends.

-Florida’s criminal courts deal aggressively with all assault and battery crimes, but if one or both crimes are part of a domestic violence accusation, and the defendant is convicted, the penalties will be even more severe.
-Working with an experienced domestic violence defense attorney can help guide you through the complex legal process of adjudicating domestic violence charges.
+Florida’s criminal courts deal aggressively with all assault and battery crimes, but if one or both crimes is part of a domestic violence accusation, and the defendant is convicted, the penalties will be even more severe.

 FLORIDA LAW DETERMINES WHO IS A DOMESTIC VIOLENCE VICTIM